C-Sinclair/blog.sinclair.software/content/articles/elixir-macros.md

 > That's a whole lot of quoting!

-The `quote` and `unquote` keywords are special forms which are used to interact with the AST, they translate from code to ASTso you can mix and match which form you are working with.
+The `quote` and `unquote` keywords are special forms which are used to interact with the AST, they translate from code to AST so you can mix and match which form you are working with.

-`defmacro` - arguments are in AST form and expect AST to be returned `quote` - accepts code forms and returns AST version `unquote` - does the reverse, taking AST andd returning code version
+`defmacro` - arguments are in AST form and expect AST to be returned `quote` - accepts code forms and returns AST version `unquote` - does the reverse, taking AST and returning code version

 The Elixir docs for [quote](https://hexdocs.pm/elixir/1.12/Kernel.SpecialForms.html#quote/2) and [unquote](https://hexdocs.pm/elixir/1.12/Kernel.SpecialForms.html#unquote/1) nails the distiction pretty dang well so I'd recommend perusing those!